apmuthu/frontaccounting/README.md

 <li>Using full random snapshots of FA repo is officially unwelcome.</li>
 <li>FA Repo code is placed here for study, development and local deployment only especially where internet is not available.</li>
 <li>FA versions are not released too often in order to provide a minimal acceptable level of stability, which is important especially in accounting software.</li>
+<li>Any changes in the code tah are not yet in the official repo will be listed in the CHANGELOG.</li>
 </ul>

 Third Party Connects